JRay87/JRay87.github.io-reading-notes-/301/Reading-3.md

 ### How can you pass a method from a parent component into a child component?

 Create an reference to the function within the object that is accessed by the new component.
-Then in the new object you can use 'referencedFunction={this.referencedFunction}' (using whatever name you want, just make sure to remember your naming scheme)
+Then in the new object you can use `referencedFunction={this.referencedFunction}` (using whatever name you want, just make sure to remember your naming scheme)

 ### How does the child component invoke a method that was passed to it from a parent component?